Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 1. After creating the mobile header element, the content from the page would collapse below the header and would prevent reading of the top elements.
 This was resolved by adding a margin of 40px (the height of the mobile header) to the divs and other main body elements of the page on mobile.

+2. The products title had padding that when it crossed two lines ended up causing major disruption to the layout.
+A solution was removing the padding and modifyin the settings in the css file for its height.

 ### Javascript

 1. When creating the sliding image mainscreen, the code to check the current "left" alignment of the divs was originally set to detect when left is -100% before being moved to 200% to set the infinite cycle.
 A problem that occured in testing was that if the container did not go to -100% precisely, it would cycle left indefinitely. this was resolved by setting the code to check for any elements further left than -100%, preventing moving indefinitely, and allowing the cycle to be continued without error.